 I want to know, "Why do people do what they do?"

-My current project utilizes several state-of-the-art circuit dissection tools, including in vivo calcium imaging, optogenetics, and fast-scan-cyclic voltammetry, to answer the following questions:
+My main project utilized several state-of-the-art circuit dissection tools, including in vivo calcium imaging, optogenetics, electrophysiology and fast-scan-cyclic voltammetry, to answer the following questions:

 - How do aversive stimuli influence rapid dopamine neurotransmission in the medial prefrontal cortex?